EECS3311F25/fridge_finder/doc/sprint0/done.md

         - Icon
         - Expiry date
         - Quantity
+    - From the main menu, you must be able to navigate to a **recipes** page, wherein you can see suggested recipes based on the food that you have in your fridge
 2. App is usable and functional with limited bugs
 3. App passes all unit tests created by the team
 4. App is well-documented.
 Documentation must include: